Sagar-Bawankule/AI-Interview-Question-Generator/README.md

 ### Deploying to Render

-1. Sign up for a Render account
+1. Sign up for a [Render account](https://render.com/)
 2. Connect your GitHub repository
-3. Create a new Web Service
+3. Create a new Web Service:
+   - Select your repository
+   - Give your service a name
+   - Choose Python 3 as the runtime
-4. Set the build command: `pip install -r requirements.txt`
+   - Set the build command: `pip install -r requirements.txt`
-5. Set the start command: `gunicorn app:app`
+   - Set the start command: `gunicorn app:app`
-6. Deploy the application
+4. Add Environment Variables:
+   - `SECRET_KEY`: Generate a secure random string
+   - `DEBUG`: Set to `False` for production
+   - `USE_MODELS`: Set to `True` to use ML models or `False` for mock data
+   - `MODEL_CACHE_DIR`: Set to `/tmp/models` for Render's filesystem
+5. Choose an appropriate plan (consider resource requirements if using ML models)
+6. Click "Create Web Service"

+**Note:** If you encounter PyTorch installation issues, the `requirements.txt` file already specifies a compatible version (`torch==2.7.1`).

 ## How It Works